-The gene is a coding DNA sequence which encodes a specific protein.
-Genes are the functional portion of our genome, approximately 3% portion of our genome encodes proteins.
+The gene is a coding DNA sequence that encodes a specific protein.
+Genes are the functional portion of our genome, approximately 3% of our genome encodes proteins.

 The gene is made up of the exonic and intronic regions in which the intronic regions are spliced out from the final gene product.

-“Alternative forms of a gene is called allele.”
+“Alternative forms of a gene are referred to as alleles.”

 Read more: Gene.

-23 pairs of chromosomes are present in us in which 22 pairs of chromosomes are called autosomal chromosomes and one X and Y chromosome are called the sex chromosomes.
+23 pairs of chromosomes are present in humans of which 22 pairs of chromosomes are called autosomal chromosomes and one X and Y chromosome are called the sex chromosomes.

 All the haploid set of our DNA is called a genome.

 All the DNA in a haploid set comprises the coding as well as the non-coding DNA sequences is a genome.